subhamBharadwaz/Cubicle/README.md

 JWT_COOKIE_EXPIRE= (I used 30 here)
 ```

-2.There are 4 scripts in package.json located in the root folder
+2. There are 4 scripts in package.json located in the root folder

 ```javascript
    "start": "NODE_ENV=production node server",